eshtee/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-It is also observed that the mean and median of the overall data hasnt changed from original data with missing observations.
+It is also observed that the mean and median of the overall data hasn't changed from original data with missing observations.

 ## Are there differences in activity patterns between weekdays and weekends?